-6.2.
-Develop programs and initiatives for an efficient use of water within the tourism industry of the destination, to calculate and decrease the water footprint.
+- 6.2.
+Develop programs and initiatives for an efficient use of water within the tourism industry of the destination. - 6.3.

-6.3.
 Develop awareness campaigns, guides, and training and information resources on water saving for tourists, visitors and the tourism industry of the destination.